JoeyDiMart/MusicML/paper.md

 6. What challenges did you encounter in doing this project?
 Was there trial and error required?
 What did you try that didn’t work very well?
 What did you need to tweak/adjust to improve your project’s performance?
+- the largest challenge was all the minor tweaking that had to be done to raise the accuracy score.
+Initially a neural network of (100, 50) was the best possible with an accuracy score of 80%, which is nowhere near the target accuracy of 100.
+- Tweaking included trying different scalars (standard, minmax, and robust) as well as looping through and testing different neural network sizes, initially trying different numbers of layers of neurons, then just sticking to 2 hidden layers with different sizes.
+- Changing test/training size, alpha value in MLPClassifier, and number of layers did not prove to help performance at all
+- helpful changes included minor tweaking of how large the two hidden layers are, changing scalars, iterations, and learning rate.

 7. How successful was your proof of concept?
 (That is, evaluate the final system that you